chriskhanhtran/chriskhanhtran.github.io/_posts/2020-02-01-cnn-sentence-classification.md

 ## Bonus: Skorch: A Scikit-like Library for PyTorch Modules

 If you find the training loop in PyTorch intimidating with a lot of steps and wonder why those steps aren't wrapped in a function like `model.fit()` and `model.predict()` in `scikit-learn` library.
 Actually it is something I like in PyTorch.
-It allows me to manipulate my codes to add extra customizations during training like gradient clipping or updating learning rates.
-And because I build my model and training loop block by block, when my model runs into errors, it's easier for me to navigate the bugs.
+It allows me to manipulate my codes to add extra customizations during training such as clipping gradients and updating learning rates.
+In addition, because I build my model and training loop block by block, when my model runs into errors, I can navigate the bugs faster.
 However, when I need to deploy a baseline model quickly, writing an entire training loop is really a burden.
 It's when I come to `skorch`.

 `skorch` is "a scikit-learn compatible neural network library that wraps PyTorch."
 There is no need to create `DataLoader` or write a training/evaluation loop.
-All you just need to do is defining the model and optimizer as in the code below, then a simple `net.fit(X, y)` is enough.
+All you need to do is defining the model and optimizer as in the code below, then a simple `net.fit(X, y)` is enough.

-`skorch` does not only make it neat and fast to train your Deep Learning models, it also provides even more powerful support.
-You can specify `callbacks` parameters to define early stopping and when to save your model.
+`skorch` does not only make it neat and fast to train your Deep Learning models, it also provides powerful support.
+You can specify `callbacks` parameters to define early stopping and checkpoint saving.
 You can also combine `skorch` model with `scikit-learn` methods to do cross-validation and hyperparameter tuning with grid-search.
-Please check out the [documentation](https://skorch.readthedocs.io/en/stable/index.html#) to explore this powerful PyTorch library for Deep Learning.
+Please check out the [documentation](https://skorch.readthedocs.io/en/stable/index.html#) to explore more powerful functions in this library.

 ```python
 !pip install skorch